Kota, Rajasthan: Student Suicides

 In the past few years, reports of students dying by suicide in the city have increased.
+These suicide incidents have sparked nationwide outrage and debate on mental health and the well-being of students in India.
 As per reports, students feel stressed and get pressurized in order to crack their target competitive exam.
-As per National Crime Records Bureau report of 2014, 45 suicide cases of students were reported in the city.
-In year 2015, 17 such cases were found.
-For the same cause, many coaching centers have also appointed counsellors and are organising recreational activities to help students.
+As per the National Crime Records Bureau report of 2014, 45 suicide cases of students were reported in the city.
+In the year 2015, 17 such cases were found.
+For the same cause, many coaching centres have also appointed counsellors and are organising recreational activities to help students.
+The Ministry of Education (India) has launched the UMMEED (Understand, Motivate, Manage, Emphasize, Empower, Develop) scheme in view of the rising suicide cases in Kota.